Consistency of Maximum Likelihood for Continuous-Space Network Models I: Proofs

 \section{Proofs}

-This section furnishes proofs of main results about networks, such as observations about the generative model and its assumptions (Proposition \ref{prop:reasonable.symmetries} and Theorem \ref{thm:equivalent.generative.models}) and the consistency of the graph embeddings (Theorem \ref{thm:consistency}).
-The consistency of the node density estimator (Corollary \ref{cor:consistency.of.DE}) and of the estimated graph distribution (Corollary \ref{cor:consistency.of.graphs}) follow easily.

-Since everything turns on the consistency of maximum likelihood embedding, and the argument is somewhat intricate, it is worth sketching the approach.
+This section furnishes proofs of main results about networks.
+We can sketch the general approach as follows.
 We show that the expected log-likelihood achives its maximum precisely at the true coordinates up to isometry (Lemma \ref{lemma:crossent-minimized-on-truth}).
 We then show that (in large graphs) the log-likelihood $\Loglike(x_{1:n})$ is, with arbitrarily high probability, arbitrarily close to its expectation value for each $x_{1:n}$ (Lemmas \ref{lemma:individual-concentration-at-individual-rate} and \ref{lem:individual-concentration-at-uniform-rate}).
 We then extend that to a uniform convergence in probability, over all of $\ContinuousSpace^n$ (Theorem \ref{thm:uniform-concentration-of-likelihood}).
 To do so, we need to bound the richness (\textit{pseudo-dimension} \cite[\S11]{Anthony-Bartlett-neural-network-learning}, a continuous generalization of VC dimension) of the family of log-likelihood functions (Theorem \ref{thm:pseudo-dimension-of-likelihood-functions}), which involves the complexity of the latent space's geometry, specifically of its isometry group $\isometries(\ContinuousSpace)$.
 Having done this, we have shown that the MLE also has close to the maximum expected log-likelihood.
+We emphasize this because the expected log-likelihood has a natural information-theoretic interpretation in terms of divergence from the truth (Eq.\ \ref{eqn:crossent-is-ent-plus-kl} below).